kylpo/react-playbook/patterns/Injector-Component.md

 # A Naming Convention for Injector Components
-## What is an "injector component"?

-An injector component takes props, optionally computes new ones, then injects them into its child via `React.cloneElement()`.
+An "injector component" takes props, optionally computes new ones, then injects them into its child via `React.cloneElement()`.
 Crucially, it also does not add any new components to the DOM.
 It only exists in React's virtual DOM.

 ```jsx
 export class InjectorComponent extends React.Component {